syncfusion-content/javascript-docs/js/NumericTextBox/Behavior-Settings.md

 ## Decimal Places

-**decimalPlaces** property specifies number of values allowed after the decimal point.The default value of **decimalPlaces** property is 0 i.e., by default you cannot specify decimal value in NumericTextBox.
+**decimalPlaces** property specifies number of values allowed after the decimal point.The default value of **decimalPlaces** property is 0. i.e., By default you cannot specify decimal value in NumericTextBox.
 We need to add this property to allow decimal values.

 ### Configure Decimal Places